-Police forces follow national Home Office

-guidelines for entry into the Police Service in respect
+Police forces follow national Home Office guidelines for entry into the Police Service in respect to eyesight.

-to eyesight.

-You may have seen a chart like the diagram on the right at your optician's.
+You may have seen a chart like the diagram on the right at the opticians.
 The actual chart is much larger and is read from six metres away.
 Each line equates to a standard.